snakster/snapi/README.md

 // TODO
 ```

-Templates might use a transformed input model that contains language-specific data.
+Templates can use a transformed input model that contains language-specific data.

 ### 3. Implement generator with snapi